-Daniel draws creative inspiration from music, nature, spirit, classical literature, and the many indigenous cultures he has encountered on studies abroad.
-He is a passionate advocate for green living, and works with many repurposed and natural materials in his studio.
+Daniel draws creative inspiration from music, nature, spirituality, classical literature, and the many indigenous cultures he has encountered on studies abroad.
 Believing objects made by hand are uniquely full of chi, Daniel strives to deliver only the highest quality materials in his fine craftsmanship.
-He currently works from his home studio retailing original illustrations, limited edition prints and sculptures both online and in exclusive handmade merchants.
-Daniel currently lives and works in coastal Maine, USA with his partner, their beloved dog, and three mischievous felines.
+He currently works from his home studio in Southern Florida retailing original illustrations, limited edition prints and sculptures both online and in exclusive handmade merchants.

 Over the last few years, I’ve come to notice many people are craving more meaningful stillness and less busy noise in their lives.
 Can you remember a time when you were very small and studied objects intensely before you had words to describe them?
 Perhaps you've visited art museums and noticed people silently gazing at marble sculptures and studying paintings with child-like curiosity?
 These are some of my most cherished childhood memories of authentic individuality.
 I date myself by acknowledging a time before the internet, microwaves, and cell phones, yet with all these changes in technology, nothing replaces the power of focused self-realization.
 Engagement with tangible handmade creativity connects us directly to our body, mind, and spirit by elevating our awareness above the noise of endless virtual distractions.